nccgroup/HTTPSignatures/README.md

     - Intruder (default: enabled)
     - Repeater (default: enabled)

-    The proxy is disabled be default.
-The oder tools are enabled by default.
+    The proxy is disabled by default.
+The other tools are enabled by default.
 The proxy tool should usually only be enabled when using the intercept feature.
 The extension will not update the signature when it is disabled.

 - **Enable Debug Logs**: Enabling this checkbox will print debug logs to the standard output.
   The output can be configured in Burp Suite under Extender -> Extensions, then select the *Signing HTTP Messages* extension.